liflab/beepbeep-3-book/markdown/palettes/README.md

 ## Exercises

 1. Create a processor chain that takes as input a stream of numbers.
 Create a scatterplot that shows two lines:
-  - A first line of (x,y) points where x is a counter that increments by 1 on each new point, and y is the value of the input stream at position x
+- A first line of (*x*,*y*) points where *x* is a counter that increments by 1 on each new point, and *y* is the value of the input stream at position *x*
-  - A second line of (x,y) points which is the "smoothed" version of the original.
-You can achieve smoothing by taking the average of the values at position x-1, x and x+1.
+- A second line of (*x*,*y*) points which is the "smoothed" version of the original.
+You can achieve smoothing by taking the average of the values at position *x*-1, *x* and *x*+1.
 As an extra, try to make your processor chain so that the amount of smoothing can be parameterized by a number *n*, indicating how many events behind and ahead of the current one are included in the average.

 2. Modify the second Moore machine example so that the machine outputs the *cumulative* number of times `hasNext()` has been received when `next` is the current input event, and nothing the rest of the time.

+3. Create a processor chain whose input events are sets of strings.
+The chain should return `true` if an event has at least one string of the same length than another one in the previous event, and `false` otherwise.

-2. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
+4. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
 Run the program of Machine A on a computer, and the program of Machine B on a different one.
 What do you need to change for the communication to succeed?

-3. Modify the twin primes example: instead of Machine A pushing numbers to Machine B, make it so that Machine B pulls numbers from Machine A.
+5. Modify the twin primes example: instead of Machine A pushing numbers to Machine B, make it so that Machine B pulls numbers from Machine A.

 <!-- :wrap=soft: -->